Akashghule2710/library_crud_app/README.md

                 #update:  when you click on edit it jumps on update here you can update existing book details  http://127.0.0.1:8000/editpage/1
                 #delete : in retrive page there is button to perform delete
                           if you delete the data will gone from book details table as well as database table   http://127.0.0.1:8000/showtable/
- # student view:
+ #book list:
-                 when a student visit this app there is a book list menu bar on index page by click on that student can see all book record http://127.0.0.1:8000/booklist/
+                 when a  visit this app there is a book list menu bar on index page by click on that student can see all book record http://127.0.0.1:8000/booklist/

 #rest api :